edemaine/edemaine/README.md

   * 🍴[edemaine:sharejs](https://github.com/edemaine/meteor-sharejs) is an aging integration with CodeMirror 4 and ShareJS (used by Coauthor)
   * 🌟[edemaine:static-pug](https://github.com/edemaine/static-pug) renders static [Pug](https://pugjs.org/) content
   * 🍴[@edemaine/meteor-tracker](https://github.com/edemaine/meteor-tracker) is an NPM version of `meteor/tracker` and `meteor/reactive-var` for testing simple Meteor code without Meteor (used by solid-meteor-data)
+* [preact-render-to-dom](https://github.com/edemaine/preact-render-to-dom) converts Preact VDOM to DOM or xmldom or jsdom *without reactivity*, faster than stringifying and parsing (used by SVG Tiler)
 * Discord/Slack
   * 🍴[slack-backup](https://github.com/edemaine/slack-backup) exports Slack data (including private channels) for Discord import